Referee1536/discord-rp-tutorial/README.md

 go to the Discord app -> User Settings -> Game Activity, and make sure `Display currently running game as a status message.` is turned on.

 ### Install Node.js
 Next, we must install Node.js to be able to get our customized status up and running.
 Simply go to the [Node.js website](https://nodejs.org/), select your OS, download the latest version, open up the installer, and follow the steps.

 ### Download Code and Customize
 Yes, the fun part!
 Now, we get to the customization of your status, so that you can show it off and your friends will wonder how your status looks so good.

-First, download my code above.
+First, you need to download the code to your system.
 Don't worry, you don't need any special programs or need years of programming experience to do this.
-Scroll up to the top of this page, and click on the green Code button -> Download ZIP.
-Once downloaded, right click on the folder -> Extract All..., and click Extract.
-Then, follow these steps:
+Go to the
+[releases](https://github.com/Referee1536/discord-rp-tutorial/releases) page, then select Source code (zip) under Assets.
+Once it finishes downloading, follow these steps:
 1) Navigate to the dowloaded code and open the index.js file.
 - For beginners, right click on index.js -> Open With -> Choose Another App -> Other Options -> More apps -> Notepad.
 - For the programmers out there, you can open this with the app of your choice, such as Visual Studio Code or Atom.